MansourM/ez-docker-for-laravel/README.md

 ## :compass: TODOs

+- [ ] image/build cache seems to be effected when service/container name is changed -> research this
 - [ ] add docker to sudoers
 - [ ] improve/customize entrypoint.sh for each environment maybe even separate them?
 - [ ] add to readme -> adding foreign files in cloned dirs causes slow builds